-To carry out its mission and address these priorities, the NP program addresses three broad, yet tightly interrelated, scientific thrusts:, Quantum Chromodynamics; Nuclei and Nuclear Astrophysics; and Fundamental Symmetries and Neutrinos.
-NP supports basic research in seven subprograms or areas: Medium Energy, Heavy Ion, Nuclear Structure and Astrophysics, Fundamental Symmetries, Nuclear Theory and Nuclear Theory Computing, and Nuclear Data (1 through 6).
-The program is also the steward of Accelerator Research and Development for Current and Future Nuclear Physics Facilities (7).
-A comparatively new initiative in QIS (8) has been established to support this priority initiative of SC and leverage opportunities for Nuclear Physics to benefit from advances in this topical area.
+To carry out its mission and address these priorities, the NP program addresses three broad, yet tightly interrelated, scientific thrusts: Quantum Chromodynamics; Nuclei and Nuclear Astrophysics; and Fundamental Symmetries.
+NP supports basic research in seven subprograms or areas: Medium Energy, Heavy Ion, Nuclear Structure and Astrophysics, Fundamental Symmetries, Nuclear Theory, Nuclear Data, and Nuclear Theory Computing (a through g).
+The program Accelerator Research and Development for Current and Future Nuclear Physics Facilities (h).
+A comparatively new initiative in QIS (i) has been established to support this priority initiative of SC and leverage opportunities for Nuclear Physics to benefit from advances in this topical area.